What Causes Cysts in Dogs: Understanding Canine Cyst Formation

 Treatment and Management

 The treatment and management of cysts in dogs depend on your pet's type, size, location, and overall health.
-In some cases, your veterinarian may recommend surgical removal of the cyst if it is causing discomfort, increasing, or has become infected.
+In some cases, your veterinarian may recommend surgical removal of the cyst if it is causing discomfort, increasing in size, or has become infected.
 Other treatment options may include draining the cyst or using antibiotics if an infection occurs.

 It's essential to consult your veterinarian for a proper diagnosis and treatment plan if you suspect your dog has a cyst.
 Attempting to remove or treat a cyst at home can lead to complications and should be avoided.